-When trading breakouts it is important to realize that there are two main types:
+When trading breakouts in forex, it is important to realize that there are two main types:

 - Continuation breakouts